 Coyotes snap losing streak to Blues with 5-2 win

-Arizona broke a 12-game skid against St. Louis with its first win in the series since a 3-2 overtime triumph on Nov.
+Dvorak sparked a four-goal first period, Antti Raanta made 25 saves and the Coyotes beat St. Louis 5-2 for their first win in the series since a 3-2 overtime triumph on Nov.
 12, 2013.
-The streak was tied for the longest current run of its kind in the NHL; Chicago has won 12 in a row over Buffalo.
+The 12-game skid was tied for the longest current streak of its kind in the NHL; Chicago has won 12 in a row over Buffalo.

-Zac Rinaldo, Brendan Perlini and Christian Fischer also scored for Arizona, which had lost five in a row overall.
+Zac Rinaldo, Brendan Perlini and Christian Fischer also scored for Arizona, which had lost five straight overall.

 Brayden Schenn and Alexander Steen scored for the Blues, who had won two straight following a seven-day break.